bradwestness/bradwestness.github.io/_posts/2018/2018-12-04-tuesdays-with-bernie-no-5-trade-season-begins.md

 #### Dan Jennings

-Jennings basically filled the Manny Parra/Oliver Drake role in the latter half of the 2018 season, being the releiver the Brewers put in when they had a safe lead, who would then inevitably give up enough runs to make it a close game again.
-He received less inexplicable praise from the Brewers broadcasters as either Parra or Drake, but I still won't be especially sad to see him go.
+Jennings basically filled the Manny Parra/Oliver Drake role in the latter half of the 2018 season, being the reliever the Brewers put in when they had a safe lead, who would then inevitably give up enough runs to make it a close game again.
+He received less inexplicable praise from the Brewers' broadcasters as either Parra or Drake, but I still won't be especially sad to see him go.

 #### Xavier Cedeno

-As with Jennings, I'm kind of okay with losing Cedeno as he didn't pitch very much and when he did he wasn't /bad/, per se, but not anything to write home about, either.
+I'm kind of okay with losing Cedeno as he didn't pitch very much and when he did he wasn't /bad/, per se, but not anything to write home about, either.